THURSTON MOORE

 This is the Story Of

-This is the story of one of counterculture’s most cherished figures, who has been an inspiration for over six decades and counting.
+One of counterculture’s most cherished figures, who has been an inspiration for over six decades and counting.
 Tuli Tuli Tuli is a portrait of poet, rock star, performer, radical pacifist, cartoonist, street smart NYC patron saint, cable TV host and media activist, TULI KUPFERBERG.
 Co-narrated by alternative rock icon and author Thurston Moore and Tuli himself in his posthumous puppet incarnation, the film is an homage to his legacy and a quest for its traces and resonances within the cultural and social context of today.

-Moving from documentary to mockumentary, Tuli Tuli Tuli turns original footage into a live, action-packed piece of contemporary commentary.
+Tuli Tuli Tuli turns original footage into a live, action-packed piece of contemporary commentary.
 As subversive as its subject, the film resists classification and gets as eclectic and creative as can be.

 Thurston Moore Photographed by Andrea Urbez for Document Journal.